erickrr-bd/libPyLog/README.md

-# libPyLog v2.1
+# libPyLog v2.2

-Easy log writing with Python.
+Easy writing of application logs with Python.

-Ideal for easy log writing in Python applications.
+This project was born from the need to have a library that allows the easy creation of application logs using Python.

 # Characteristics